apache/incubator-weex/doc/references/common-attrs.md

 repeat="{{items}}"
 ```

-provide a list of data , using current tag as template  repeat generate weex tag .
+provide a list of data, using current tag as a template to repeatedly generate the same weex tags.

 [more information](/syntax/display-logic.md)